7 Walkthrough 1: The education data science pipeline with online science class data

 - I’ve always wanted to learn more about this subject.
 (Interest)

-This is a common source of data in the education realm: the graded assignments students completed.
-In this walkthrough, we examine only students’ final grades for the course.
+A common source of data in education is students’ graded assignments.
+In this walkthrough, you will only examine students’ final course grade.

-Discussion board data is both rich and unstructured because it is made up of large chunks of text that the students wrote.
-While discussion board data was collected for this research project, we do not examine it in this walkthrough.
+Discussion board data is rich but unstructured.
+It consists of large text blocks written by students.
+Although discussion board data was collected for this research project, it is not part of this walkthrough.
 More information about analyzing text data can be found in Chapter 11.

-If you have not installed any of these packages before, you will need to do so before loading them (if you run the code below prior to installing the packages, you should see a message indicating that the package is not available).
-If you have installed these before, then you can skip this step.
+If you haven’t installed these packages yet, you need to do so before loading them.
+If you run the code below before installing them, you will see a message noting that the package is not available.
+If you’ve already installed the required packages, you can skip this step.

 You can install a single package, such as the {tidyverse} package, as follows: